illusion0001/orbisunjailed/remote-package-installer.md

  * This can happen with both small and big games, updates etc.
  * **If a game fails to install, close Pkg Sender from PC, close Remote Package Installer on PS4 and clear all notifications from PS4.**
  * If you get a server 500 error on Pkg Sender, close Pkg Sender and reopen and try sending again the pkg.
+ * If a big game stops downloading half-way or somewhere close to that, hit Stop Queue in Pkg Sender, close it and reopen it, and send the same pkg again.